People

 Natacha is a graduate student in the Department of Curriculum and Instruction in the Early Childhood Education area at the University of Texas at Austin.
 She has a decade of teaching experience as a bilingual and early childhood teacher.
 Her research focuses on equitable pedagogies and educational experiences for communities of color and other marginalized communities.

-Sunmin Lee, MA
+Sunmin Lee, PhD

 Sunmin is a doctoral candidate in the Department of Curriculum and Instruction in the Early Childhood Education area at the University of Texas at Austin.
 She is a formal preschool teacher and had worked with young children in South Korea and the U.S. Her research centers on the experiences of young children and families in inclusive early childhood educational settings.

-Nnenna Odim, MA
+Nnenna Odim, PhD

 Nnenna is a doctoral student in Department of Curriculum and Instruction in the Early Childhood Education area at the University of Texas at Austin.
 Her experience as an early childhood teacher guides her exploration into the ways young children negotiate and resist inequity in their environment.
 Her research focuses on socio-cultural influences and inquiry-driven interactions in early childhood spaces.

-Shubhi Sachdeva, MS
+Shubhi Sachdeva, PhD

 Shubhi is a doctoral candidate in the Department of Curriculum and Instruction at the University of Texas at Austin.
 Her experience in early education spans three countries: India, Taiwan, and the U.S. Her research interests include global perspectives on childhood, socio-cultural processes in early education, and equity and social justice issues in early education.